erankova/Phase_3_Project/README.md

 **Finetuning `C` with Cross Validation:** Creating a loop to test out `C` values `[0.0001, 0.001, 0.01, 0.1, 1]` we find that the lowest `C` yields the highest `recall`.

-Our optimized results after finetuning the `C` look pretty good, though around the same as before optimization.
+Our optimized results after finetuning the `C` look pretty good, though slightly less than before optimizing `C`.
 Once we attempt to simplify some more, we will want to look at other scores such as accuracy and precision to make sure our results are balanced enough for the business problem at hand.

 <p align="center"><img src="Images/1st Model CV Optimized.png"></p>